 Tips For Swimming And Boating Safely With Your Family

 Human beings as a species are pathetically incompetent in the water.
 Compare the best human swimmer with even the worst fish and you’ll see just what we mean.
 With this in mind, it’s essential to consciously practice a conservative attitude of respect and caution if and whenever you’re swimming.
-Here’s our guide to swimming and boating safety to keep your head above water.
+Here’s our guide to swimming and boating safety to keep your head above water and avoid a wrongful death situation from the experienced New Jersey wrongful death attorney at Rossetti & DeVoto, P.C.

 Swimming Safety Tips